getsentry/gitbot/README.md

 ### Deploy to production

-Once you're ready to deploy to production type: `./bin/deploy.sh production`
+Once you're ready to deploy to production, visit the [Deploy workflow](https://github.com/getsentry/sentry-deploy-sync-hook/actions/workflows/deploy.yml) and dispatch it with the value `production`.

 ### Deploy PR to staging